 Do you have a best friend?
-Does he or she have lots of fur and four paws?
-There's a reason why dogs are called man's best friend.
-They're loyal and fun to play with, as well as cute and furry all at the same time!
+Do they have lots of fur and four paws?
+There’s a reason why dogs are called man’s best friend.
+They’re loyal and fun to play with.
+They’re also pretty cute and furry!

 But did you know that dogs can also be scientists?
-Well…maybe not the ones doing the actual scientific research, but some dogs have become famous for their part in scientific discovery.
-Take Pavlov's dogs, for example.
+Well…maybe they’re not the ones doing the actual research.
+But some dogs have become famous for their part in scientific discovery.
+Take Pavlov’s dogs, for example.
 Have you ever heard of them?
-They're famous for drooling!
+They’re famous for drooling!

-Ivan Pavlov was a Russian physiologist who did scientific research during the late nineteenth century.
-One of his most famous discoveries happened by accident.
-He was using dogs to study reflexive or automatic behavior.
-In scientific terms, we call this unconditioned or unlearned behavior.
+Ivan Pavlov was a Russian scientist.
+He did research during the late nineteenth century.
+One of his most famous breakthroughs changed the way people understand learning and behavior.
+It happened while he was studying dogs to learn about reflexive and automatic behavior.

-It has also helped to treat certain behavioral problems, such as debilitating phobias.
-For example, a fear of spiders might be treated by pairing thoughts of spiders with relaxation techniques.
-Over time, the thought of spiders might become less scary as those thoughts are associated with relaxation.
+It has also helped to treat certain conditions, such as phobias.
+For example, it could be used to treat a fear of spiders.
+A person might pair thoughts of spiders with relaxation techniques.
+Over time, the thought of spiders might become less scary.
+This happens as spiders become associated with relaxation.